A profoundly changing energy world

 Major challenges for hydrogen and CCS

-Among the many other aspects raised in the World Energy Outlook, the IEA mentions light electric vehicles whose market share has already tripled in two years to reach 14%, and could flirt with 40% in 2030, or even 60% in the case of NZE.
-The heat pump market is growing strongly and its market share could increase from 10% to a range of 20-40% depending on the scenarios, i.e. 2,000 to 3,000 thermal GW in 2030.
+Among the many other aspects raised in the World Energy Outlook, the IEA mentions light electric vehicles whose market share has already tripled in two years to reach 14%, and might flirt with 40% in 2030, or even 60% in the case of NZE.
+The heat pump market is growing strongly and its market share might increase from 10% to a range of 20-40% depending on the scenarios, i.e. 2,000 to 3,000 thermal GW in 2030.

 Hydrogen by electrolysis is also examined, with very contrasting horizons: in the STEPS scenario, 7 million tonnes of low-carbon hydrogen are produced in 2030, while APS envisages 25 Mt and NZE nearly 70 Mt… A rapid move to industrial scale will be decisive to ensure competitive costs for this hydrogen.
 The challenge seems even more difficult for carbon capture and storage (CCS).
 The announced projects show a possibility of 400 Mt CO2 captured in 2030, or ten times more than in 2022.
 But in reality, the IEA notes that only 115 Mt CO2 would be within reach in STEPS.